intel-lab-lkp/linux/Documentation/filesystems/resctrl.rst

 	Available only with debug option.
 The identifier used by hardware for the control group.
 On x86 this is the CLOSID.

+"plza":
+        When enabled, CPUs or tasks in the resctrl group follow the group's limits while running at Privilege Level 0 (CPL-0).
+This can only be enabled for CTRL_MON groups.

 When monitoring is enabled all MON groups will also contain:

 "mon_data":